8 Expert Tips For Image Content Use in 2023

 Images help bring your content to life, and they need to be an important part of your content marketing strategy for your business.
-But how should you use images in your content?
-We cover 8 expert tips for image content use in 2022.
+There are many different image options available to choose from.
+But how should you use images in your content, and what kind of images?
+We cover 8 expert tips for image content use in 2023.

 Did you know that 91% of people like visual content over written content?
 If it wasn’t obvious that you should be using image content in your marketing strategy, then it should be clear by now.

 We continue to move toward a world of marketing where there is more image content and even video-based content.
 To stay ahead of the curve, you need to make sure that you are already incorporating both in your content marketing strategy.

 What is Content Marketing?
 And Why is it Important?

 The Content Marketing Institute, defines the term the following, “Content marketing is a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.”

 Essentially your content marketing strategy is a unique way that your brand conveys its value and message.
 It’s different from just selling to your customer, and is considerably more successful.